sergiomelas/KDE-Plasma-X11-Autorotate/Readme.txt

   -Added support for plank and pulseaudio
-V2.1  2023-08-30-Addesd support for Pipewire and Easy effects, -improved sincronization of rotation with hand shake, -Removed backlight managenet because nice to have and creating to many bugs -Corrected Bug on processes and sleep
+V2.1  2023-08-30-Addesd support for Pipewire and Easy effects, -improved sincronization of rotation with hand shake, -Removed backlight management because nice to have and creating to many bugs -Corrected Bug on processes and sleep
   -Added Check for X11 and Kde Plasma at installation -Cleaned unused old commented code